DazzleML/comfyui-triton-and-sageattention-installer/README.md

 **CUDA version mismatch**
 - Installer auto-detects your CUDA version
 - Update NVIDIA drivers if issues persist

+**Getting SageAttention 1.0.6 instead of 2.x**
+- Your PyTorch/CUDA/Python combo may not have a pre-configured wheel
+- You can manually install from [woct0rdho's releases](https://github.com/woct0rdho/SageAttention/releases)
+- Please open an issue so we can add your configuration

 ### Logs
 Check `comfyui_install.log` for detailed information.